 U.S. and Canadian nationals and permanent residents do not need a visa to enter Mexico.

 Mexico is the easiest retire-overseas option for North Americans.
-The retirement visa lasts up to four years, and you can qualify by purchasing a Mexican property worth more than US$215,000.
+For example, the retirement visa lasts up to four years, and you can qualify by purchasing a Mexican property worth more than US$215,000.

 But, you can also qualify by proving a monthly income of more than US$1,600.
 You’ll need to show proof of a bank account with a balance of more than US$24,000 over the past 12 months.